HeySkidee/practice/README.md

 idc i want it asap. speed run it then think about wanna live or die.
 ### I don't stop. work and sleep.

+itna hardwork karo ki sabki phat jaye bas by knowing the hardwork you do.

 get a job, go to bangalore, start making music and be the first Indian programmer , english rapper with global level shit.

 I wanna be the best indian english rapper. touching electronic, pluggnb, mumble, supertrap.